 To select your preferred Bluetooth method, with the Player connected to Bluetooth selected, in the Navigation Drawer, open the Settings menu and select Bluetooth.
 This option will not appear on Classic Bluesound Players without a Bluetooth adapter inserted.

-Three modes are available with descriptions.
+Four modes are available with descriptions.

 Manual: Allows you to switch between Bluetooth as a Local Source in the Navigation Drawer.

 Automatic: Allows Bluesound to playback Bluetooth automatically when your connected Bluetooth device starts playing audio (Default Option).

 Guest: Like Automatic, Bluetooth is started in your player as a source when a connected device starts playing audio, but changing sources in Bluesound disconnects the Bluetooth connection.
 It does not reflect Bluetooth as a Local Source in the Navigation Drawer.
 This configuration is ideal for situations in which multiple devices may want to link up and provide playback.

 Disabled: This will turn off the Bluetooth receiver on the Player.
 This option is not available on 1st Generation Bluesound Player.
 To disable Bluetooth on these Players, simply remove the Bluetooth Adapter from the USB Port.